MooseEagleShark/LoganTMeyerResume/README.md

 Here are the challenge requirements from his blogpost at: https://forrestbrazeal.com/2020/04/23/the-cloud-resume-challenge/

+You are currently at the repo for the static website side and here is a link to my backend repo for this:https://github.com/MooseEagleShark/Resume-Backend_AWS-SAM

 "Now the important conditions:

 1.Your resume needs to have the AWS Cloud Practitioner certification on it.
 This is an introductory certification that orients you on the industry-leading AWS cloud – if you have a more advanced AWS cert, that’s fine but not expected.
 No cheating: include the validation code on the resume.
 You can sit this exam online for $100 USD.
 If that cost is a dealbreaker for you, let me know and I’ll see if I can help.
 Here are some exam prep resources.